A Finite-Model-Theoretic View on Propositional Proof Complexity: Introduction

 Our second example is directed graph reachability: Given a directed graph $G = (V,E)$ with two distinguished vertices $s, t \in V$, we want to know whether there is a path from $s$ to $t$ in $G$.
 Again, it is easy to encode this as a satisfiability problem in propositional logic, by taking the conjunction of all implication clauses $X_v \to X_w$, for all edges $(v,w)\in E$, together with the two clauses $1 \to X_s$ and $X_t \to 0$.
 Clearly the resulting formula $\text{NonReach}(G,s,t)$ is unsatisfiable if, and only if, $t$ is reachable from $s$ in $G$.
 However, in clear contrast to the formulas $\text{Iso}(G,H)$ from above, we can easily prove unsatisfiability for the formulas $\text{NonReach}(G,s,t)$ in efficient variants of resolution such as $\HRes$ and $\kRes$ for $k\geq 2$.

 Our two examples demonstrate the following: while certain problems, such as directed graph reachability, allow for small and efficient resolution proofs, other problems, such as the graph isomorphism problem, provably require proofs of super-polynomial size even in quite strong proof systems.
-This leads to the main question that we want to address in this paper: is there a \emph{classification} for those problems which can be solved in fundamental polynomial-time propositional proof systems such as $\HRes$, $\kRes$ and $\PCx k$ (the degree-$k$ restriction of the polynomial calculus)?
-It came as a surprise to us that there is, indeed, a very clear and tight classification of the power of all of these proof systems in terms of definability in important fixed-point logics which are well-studied in the area of descriptive complexity theory.
+This leads to the main question that we want to address in this paper: is there a \emph{classification} for those problems which can be solved in natural restricted versions of propositional proof systems such as $\HRes$, $\kRes$ and $\PCx k$ (the degree-$k$ restriction of the polynomial calculus)?
+It came as a surprise to us that there is, indeed, a very clear and tight classification of the power of all of these proof systems in terms of definability in important fixed-point logics and infinitary logics which are well-studied in the area of descriptive complexity theory.

 Before we can state our results in detail, we have to explain what we mean by saying that a problem, such as directed graph reachability, can be solved by a propositional proof system $\Prop$.
 As usual, each decision problem can be identified with a membership problem ``$\mfA \in \mcK$?'' for some class of structures $\mcK$.
 For instance, the graph reachability problem from above is identified with the class $\mcK_{\text{Reach}} = \{ (V, E, s, t) : \text{there is a path from } s \text{ to } t \text{ in } G=(V,E)\}$.
 Then we naturally want to say that a problem $\mcK$ can be solved by the proof system $\Prop$ if we can find a reduction function $f$ which maps structures $\mfA$ to inputs $f(\mfA)$ for $\Prop$ such that $\mfA \in \mcK$ if, and only if, $\Prop$ can prove that $f(\mfA)$ is not satisfiable.
 It is clear that we only want to allow \emph{simple} reduction functions $f$, because otherwise the computation of the encoding could already contain part of the work to solve the problem.
 Coming from the area of finite model theory the obvious and natural formalisation for ``$f$ being simple'' is to say that $f$ is definable in \emph{first-order logic} (\FO).
 We introduce the precise technical definition of such reductions, which is the notion of a \emph{first-order interpretation}, in Section~\ref{sec:prel}.
 Note that for the two examples we discussed above the encoding functions are clearly $\FO$-definable.